fx-giant/giant-documentations/visual/social-media.md

 ### Twitter Id

-Based on "twitter.com/XXXXXX", where XXXXXX is the twitter ID.
+Based on "twitter.com/XXXXXX", where XXXXXX is the Twitter ID.

 ### Data Widget Id